You’re probably wondering what the myths are about PTSD?

 Post-traumatic stress disorder is a bit different, and it can be harder to understand if you haven’t “been there.”
-Treatment is more nuanced than standard cognitive behavioral therapy and/or medications.
-If you or a loved one is affected, learn about the top PTSD myths, so you can understand it better and move forward on a clearer road to treatment.
+Treatment is more nuanced than standard cognitive-behavioral therapy and/or medications.
+If you or a loved one is affected, learn about the top myths about PTSD, so you can understand it better and move forward on a clearer road to treatment.

 Myth #1: Non-military people don’t experience PTSD.